DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 ![windows_scoop_install_kopia](https://i.imgur.com/UPZFImh.png)

-This was written before I realiezed I could be using kopia server.<br>
+Kopia binary is copied in to `C:\Windows\System32\` and a scheduled task is imported that executes a powershell script `C:\Kopia\kopia_backup_scipt.ps1` at 21:19.
+The script executes few kopia commands - connects to a repo, backs up stuff, and disconnects.

+Bit more hands on than having a gui, but once setup one can easily get by with two commands: `kopia snap list -all` and `kopia mount all K:`<br>
+Note that mount command should be executed in non admin terminal.
+Weird windows thing.

-At the moment its the only way I know how to make actions work for VSS snapshots.
+Also at the moment cli is the only way I know how to make kopia actions work, so that VSS snapshots can be used.

 * [Download this repo](https://github.com/DoTheEvo/selfhosted-apps-docker/archive/refs/heads/master.zip),
   delete everything except `kopia_cli_deploy_win` folder.